Challenge (Scrabble)

 In Scrabble, a challenge is the act of one player questioning the validity of one or more words formed by another player on the most recent turn.
-In double challenge (most common in North American tournaments), if one or more of the challenged words is not in the agreed-upon dictionary or word source, the challenged player loses her/his turn.
-If all challenged words are acceptable, the challenger loses his/her turn.
+In double challenge (most common in North American tournaments), if one or more of the challenged words is not in the agreed-upon dictionary or word source, the challenged player loses their turn.
+If all challenged words are acceptable, the challenger loses their turn.

 In tournament play, a player challenges by neutralizing the game clock and announcing, "Challenge."
 Both players must refer to word judge software, or request an adjudicator if one is unable to do so.
 Depending on the rules in play, there may be different consequences for a challenge.
 There are three common variations: double challenge, single challenge, and penalty challenge.

 Double challenge

 Double challenge is most widely used in North American club and tournament play.
 Suppose a player makes a play and the opponent challenges.
-If the challenged word(s) are acceptable, the challenger loses his/her turn.
-If any of the challenged words is unacceptable, the player removes her/his played tiles and forfeits the turn.
+If the challenged word(s) are acceptable, the challenger loses their turn.
+If any of the challenged words is unacceptable, the player removes their played tiles and forfeits the turn.

 In NASPA tournament play, the only exception occurs when the first play of the game misses the center star, in which the opponent may challenge the play off the board, regardless of its validity.

 A criticism of double challenge is that it is more conducive to bluffing, although supporters of this rule believe it gives an added Poker-like element of strategy.
 A player may play a word he or she knows is invalid in the hope that their opponent will not risk a challenge.
 Or a player could play a strange looking but legal word hoping their opponent will challenge it and lose their turn (and perhaps cause that player to be more reluctant to challenge words later).

 Single challenge

 In single challenge, the challenger may challenge a play with no penalty.
 If the play is valid, it remains on the board.
 If it is invalid, it is removed from the board, and the challenged player scores zero for that turn.
 The challenger receives no penalty (point deduction or loss of a turn) no matter if the challenged play is valid or invalid.

-A suggested flaw of this is that a player can challenge any word at any time, even words which are known to be valid; since tournament games are usually timed, this can be used to unfairly gain additional time to think about her/his own next turn.
+A suggested flaw of this is that a player can challenge any word at any time, even words which are known to be valid; since tournament games are usually timed, this can be used to unfairly gain additional time to think about their own next turn.